 Crexi – Similar to LoopNet, Crexi is a commercial real estate marketplace with tens of thousands of listings across all major asset classes in every state.
-Self storage facilities are just one of many different property types you'll find here – but given it’s size and reach, it's probably one worth checking out.
+Self-storage facilities are just one of many different property types you'll find here – but given its size and reach, it's probably one worth checking out.

-Argus Self Storage – Another notable self storage brokerage.
-More than enough listings to justify a close look when you're scoping out all the listed self storage opportunities available on the market.
+Argus Self Storage – Another notable self-storage brokerage.
+More than enough listings to justify a close look when you're scoping out all the listed self-storage opportunities available on the market.

-BizQuest – This is another website focused on selling existing business.
+BizQuest – This is another website focused on selling an existing business.
 From what I've seen, it seems very similar to BizBuySell, with many of the same listings throughout

-Design, Construction & Manufacturing
+Design, Construction, and Manufacturing

-Miller Building Systems – When I was looking into companies that design, manufacture and deliver portable storage units (the kind that is virtually indistinguishable from site-built units but can be moved around when needed), I came across this company.
+Miller Building Systems – When I was looking into companies that design, manufacture, and deliver portable storage units (the kind that is virtually indistinguishable from site-built units but can be moved around when needed), I came across this company.
 They're located in Pennsylvania, and in my conversations with them, it sounded like they could deliver their units just about anywhere in the continental U.S.

-City Data – If you're in the early stages of analyzing a market to find the population density, the median household income, age distribution, new construction activity and a TON of other relevant information, you'll find a huge amount of information here.
+City-Data – If you're in the early stages of analyzing a market to find the population density, the median household income, age distribution, new construction activity, and a TON of other relevant information, you'll find a huge amount of information here.

 Google Maps – Want to find out what the competition is in your area?
-Just do a quick search for “self storage, city, state” on Google Maps and you'll find out who the other players are in your market.
+Just do a quick search for “self-storage, city, state” on Google Maps, and you'll find out who the other players are in your market.

 SelfStorage101 – This company is run by Bob Copper and he does feasibility studies around the country.